 After that brilliant beginning, Giuliani settled down to composing steadily for many years in Vienna.
 He moved in the thick of Viennese musical society: Beethoven, Hummel, Mayseder, etc. He played (apparently the cello) in Beethoven’s Seventh Symphony in 1814.
 There is no sharp dividing line between the first period and this one, but one could say that this second period has two characteristics.
 First, it is a consolidation: an achievement which established Giuliani as the principal guitarist in Vienna and one with a serious and solid reputation.
 Secondly, it established him as an all-round musician, as a composer not only for the guitar but for guitar and flute or violin, guitar and voice, as well as two more guitar concertos.
 From this period is his Grande Ouverture in the Italian style.

 During all this time, he had Italian influence on his music.
-Now in 1819 he left Vienna for Italy.
-First to Venice (where he stayed in the Hotel de Gran Bretania, still in existence).
+Now in 1819 he left Vienna for Italy, first to Venice.
 In this later period he composed some fine works.
 Particularly strong was the influence of Rossini.
 There are his Rossiniane, which are fine potpourris based on themes from Rossini, and splendid arrangements for two guitars of overtures to Rossini operas.
 Others are strongly Italian as well, such as the Potpourri Nazionale Romano op.
 108 or the Variations on Neapolitan folksongs opp.
 140 etc. These later works are not often played today but would repay attention.

 I come back to the question: what is Giuliani’s achievement?
 It’s more than just historical: this is tremendous, virtuoso music.
 Personally, I hear something akin to a fortepiano played with great energy, lightness and musicality: nothing heavy at all.
 Surely the Dutchman had the right insight when he wrote that this musician recalled to him the lutenists who had gone before.